CookieUzen/Arch-Installation/manual/Installation/README.md

 This guide aims to provide a easy starting point for willing students to installing Linux on your computer.

 ## Why Use Linux?
-There are many benefits of using Linux as a *student*.
+There are many benefits of using Linux as a _consumer_.

 ### Price
 Most well known OSes are commercial.
 Meaning that companies produce software and create the operating system for the end user.
 However, this means a lot of the time, these software cost money.
 For example, Microsoft requires purchasing a license for the installation of windows, Adobe requires a monthly subscription to gain access to their suit of softwares.